-Several generations are gathered around a table set for a frugal meal.
-We can see there the means of heating: stove with wood or coal, heater, basin, monk and bricks.
+Several generations are gathered around a table set for a simple meal.
+We can see the means of heating: wood or coal stove, foot warmer, bed warmer, Monk and refractory bricks.

-You can also see various planters and seeders.
-Plow, harrow and a whole set of agricultural tools.
+You can also see various planters and seeders, plows, harrows and a whole range of agricultural tools.

 The adventure of these factories began in the 18th century to compete with English earthenware.
 They joined forces in 1840.
 In 1895, the Creil site closed and in 1920, the Creil et Montereau group was taken over by the owner of the Choisy-le-Roi factory under the name of HBCM.

-Curtain bed, rocking cradle.
-On the dresser the portraits and family memories and protected by its glass globe, the bride's bouquet loaded with all its symbols.
+Curtained bed, rocking cradle.
+On the chest of drawers, family portraits and mementos, and, protected by its glass globe, the bride's bouquet laden with all its symbols.

-This scene is composed to present the bourgeois costumes of the time.
+This scene presents the bourgeois costumes of the time.

 All the furniture is from the region, period objects and costumes.

-It was in the second half of the 19th century that jet was widely used, especially in mourning jewelry: necklaces, earrings and shoes, brooches, bracelets...
+It was in the second half of the 19th century that jet was widely used, especially in mourning jewelry: necklaces, earrings, brooches, bracelets and clothing ornaments.

-The milliner makes and sells hats made of felt, straw, various fabrics and adorns them with flowers, feathers or ribbons.
+The milliner makes and sells hats made of felt, straw, and various fabrics, and decorates them with flowers, feathers, or ribbons.

 Many washhouses were spread out along the Yvette and in various districts, thanks to the small streams (rus) which crossed the town.

-The furrier receives the skins already tanned, he softens them before working them.
-Here, glass eyes making the different animal heads he made more real.
+The furrier receives the already tanned hides and softens them before working them.
+Here, glass eyes make the various animal heads he made more realistic.

 We entrust him with fine lingerie.
 She does her job at home.

-There is a whole lot of small and varied material that is necessary for sewing, embroidery and mending.
-Threads and buttons, darning eggs for socks and stockings, hooks, needles, dice...
+There is a wide variety of small items needed for sewing, embroidery, bobbin lace, and mending.
+Threads and buttons, darning eggs for socks and stockings, hooks, needles, thimbles, etc.

-The seamstress has a choice of fabrics and makes clothes ordered by individuals.
+The seamstress has a selection of fabrics and makes clothes ordered by individuals.

 He walks through the streets with his carrier on his back and shouts the famous cry "glazier, glazier!

-Butchers were originally in the habit of melting tallow and of dealing in charcuterie and tripe.
-It was only successively that these industries were separated, particularly in Paris.
+Originally, butchers melted tallow and traded in charcuterie and tripe.
+It was only later that these industries were separated, particularly in Paris.

-Craftsman whose job is to arrange the hair by combing it, cutting it, curling it...
-Other names and associated trades: barber, barber-wigmaker.
+Craftsman whose job is to maintain hair by styling, cutting, curling, etc. Other names and associated professions: barber, barber-wigmaker.

-Lead character cases.
-Evolution of a layout, composters, forms, typographical bridge.
-Numerous engraved negatives, characters and wooden stamps, some having been used to print the posters presented from the important Imbault donation, a dynasty of printers in Palaiseau since 1866.
+Lead type cases.
+Evolution of a layout, compositors, forms, typographic bridge.
+Numerous engraved plates, typefaces and wooden stamps, some of which were used to print the posters presented, come from the important donation of the Imbault family, a dynasty of printers in Palaiseau since 1866.
 Some lithographic stones.

 This room is scalable and tells the story of photography through cameras, the photographs themselves and all the equipment necessary for the practice of photography.